Getting Lean and Mean.

 The acid test was to see what my girlfriend would think when she returned from Brazil.
 When we finally got to meet she was very impressed.

-What have you done?
-You even look taller!
 (I have noticed my posture has improved with better muscle tone so I may be standing straighter).
-She had actually dropped two dress sizes down to a six but I had totally stolen her thunder.
+She had actually dropped two dress sizes down to a six but I had totally stolen her thunder!
 She was definitely in favour of my new look and adamant that I should continue the routine.
 She has taken to buying me tighter tee-shirts to show me off.